alphagov/govwifi-admin/README.md

 make serve
 ```

-Other useful Makefile targets are:
+Other useful Make commands are:

-- `make bash` - run a shell in the docker composed application
+- `make bash` - runs a shell in the docker composed application
 - `make stop` - stops the application
 - `make clean` - removes the application volumes
 - `make lint` - runs the linter